How to Maintain a Child’s Sleep Schedule

 Just like eating a nutritious diet and staying engaged in physical activity, sleep is an important part of a child’s healthy lifestyle.
 Sleep can improve a child’s mood, behavior, memory, attention, emotional regulation, and mental and physical health .
 It also plays a crucial role in a child’s academic performance as they feel recharged after a good night’s sleep and more alert at school.
 Studies have shown that even one less hour of sleep for children three years old and under may cause long-lasting cognitive and behavioral problems by the time they start elementary school .
 Poor sleep puts children at an increased risk for obesity, anxiety, depression, and hypertension – all which can reduce their quality of life .

-How parents can help children readapt to bedtime routine during COVID-19?
+How parents can help children readapt to bedtime routine?

-- Bedtime Routine: The loss of routine caused by COVID-19 has affected many parents, especially during bedtime.
-Parents may need to help children readapt to their bedtime routine to maintain a healthy sleep schedule.
-To help the body acclimate to a consistent sleep schedule, parents should set time cues for when the child should wake up, wind down before bed, and go to sleep .
+- Bedtime Routine: To help the body acclimate to a consistent sleep schedule, parents should set time cues for when the child should wake up, wind down before bed, and go to sleep .
 Setting times for changing into pajamas, brushing teeth, and reading a bedtime story can also be incorporated to the schedule so children will know when it is almost time for bed.

-- Limit screen time: Children have been spending more time in front of their screens for school, play, and socializing since the start of COVID-19.
+- Limit screen time: In recent years, children have been spending more time in front of their screens for school, play, and socializing.
 The American Academy of Pediatrics recommended that all electronic devices including TV, cell phones, and computers, be shut off thirty minutes before bedtime .
 The blue light emitted through an electronic screen can make it difficult for your child to fall asleep as it increases alertness and delays the release of melatonin, a hormone that regulates the sleep-wake cycle .

-- Engage in exercise: Due to stay-at-home orders and social distancing, children are no longer playing outside and getting the recommended hours of physical activity (1 hour daily) as much as they used to .
+- Engage in exercise: Children are no longer playing outside and getting the recommended hours of physical activity (1 hour daily) as much as they used to .
 Exercise is known to reduce symptoms of anxiety and depression, so offering playtime throughout the day, even indoors, is a good strategy to help your child to not only fall asleep quicker at night, but also stay asleep to meet the recommended number of sleep hours.

 - Sleep environment: Part of establishing good sleeping habits is creating a sleep environment that is conducive for falling asleep.
 External factors such as the bright light, loud noises, and hot temperature can keep children up at night.
 Making small adjustments such as dimming the lights, turning off any distracting sounds from the TV or radio, and setting the room to a cool temperature can help a child feel more relaxed and improve the quality of their sleep .